Have A Heart This February By Participating In Any Of These Four Events

 According to Dr. Mani Children Heart Foundation, eight out of every 1,000 children born alive will have some form of congenital heart defect.
 Congenital heart defects kill thousands of children every year, which is why it’s so important to share the message of “A Day For Hearts.”
 In the United States alone, about 1 million people are born with a heart defect.
 More children are born with heart defects than cerebral palsy, Down syndrome, sickle cell disease, and oral or facial clefts.

 Congenital Heart Defects Awareness Day goes hand-in-hand with National Donor Day and RAK Week.
 According to Consumer Health Digest, only about 30 percent of the children in need of heart transplants receive them on time.
 Approximately 40,000 units of blood are used each day, but only about 5 percent of adults are eligible to donate blood.
 If you are eligible, your donation is highly valued.

 In the United States, a person needs blood every three seconds, and often times it is a child in need of blood.
-Check out this infographic about congenital heart defects for more information.
 In the meantime, schedule your blood donation today!
 Learn more about donating blood by reading our recent blog post on National Blood Donor Day.

 Help Children’s Charities

 There are so many ways to give back during the week of Valentine’s Day, and each and every act of kindness will make a difference in someone’s life.
 It could even save a life!